chameleon-ai/webm-guide/README.md

 - Note that 212 seconds = 3:32, the duration of the song
 - Even though the video bitrate `-b:v` is set to the high value of 100k, this is an upper limit.
 The final webm video stream will be extremely small.

-Doing it with an animated gif is a little more tricky since you have to tell it to loop the gif for the duration of the song.
+Doing it with an animated gif is a little more tricky:\
 `ffmpeg -ignore_loop 0 -i dancing_baby.gif -i input.mp3 -c:a libopus -b:a 128k -c:v libvpx-vp9 -b:v 108k -t 0:03:32 out.webm`
+- `-ignore_loop 0` will cause the gif to continually loop
+- `-t 3:32` limits the video duration.
+You want this to match the song duration, otherwise you'll keep looping the gif after the song ends.